Clicky

 Are they trained?

-Our puppies do not come trained, but we do offer life time discounts on dog training once the puppy is 14 weeks old!
+Our puppies do not come trained, but we do offer life time discounts on dog training once the puppies are 14 weeks old!

 testimonial-blue